Floral morphology: Perianth and perigonium

 In a bud or flower bud, the relative arrangement of the sepals or petals of each flower whorl is called vernation.
-This arrangement must be observed in the flower bud because in the fully open flower the floral parts are often so far separated from each other that the vernation cannot be determined.
+This arrangement must be observed in the flower bud because, in the fully open flower, the floral parts are often so far separated from each other that the vernation cannot be determined.
 There are six main types of vernation.
-In the valvar vernation, the flower pieces may touch each other at the edges, but without any of them being placed above or below the immediate ones; in the contorta each one mounts on the one following it and is overlapped by the one preceding it; in the quincuncial, there are two totally external pieces, two totally internal and the fifth piece is external at one edge and internal at the other.
-In the imbricate vernation, there is an external piece on both edges, another, contiguous to the previous one, totally internal, and the remaining three are external on one edge and internal on the other.
-The vexillary vernation is a variant of the preceding one, with the totally internal piece contiguous to the external one, which occupies a superior position.
-Finally, in the carinal vernation, the external piece of the vexillary preflowering becomes internal and one of the lower pieces becomes external.
-The vernation is important in the description and identification of plants because it often characterizes the different families.
-Thus, malvaceae have valvar vernation, gentianaceae, contorta; and in legumes, vexillary and carinal vernation are characteristic.
+In valvar vernation, the flower pieces may touch each other at the edges without any of them being placed above or below their immediate neighbors; in contorta, each one mounts on the one following it and is overlapped by the one preceding it; in quincuncial, there are two totally external pieces, two totally internal pieces, and a fifth piece that is external at one edge and internal at the other.
+In imbricate vernation, there is an external piece on both edges, another, contiguous to the previous one, totally internal, and the remaining three are external on one edge and internal on the other.
+Vexillary vernation is a variant of the preceding one, with the totally internal piece contiguous to the external one, which occupies a superior position.
+Finally, in carinal vernation, the external piece of the vexillary preflowering becomes internal and one of the lower pieces becomes external.
+Vernation is important in the description and identification of plants, because it often characterizes the different families.
+For example, malvaceae have valvar vernation; gentianaceae have contorta; and, in legumes, vexillary and carinal vernation are characteristic.